Updated July 31, 2023

 Difference Between Leasehold vs Freehold

-The common example of leasehold ownership is owning a flat by way of leasehold ownership wherein a flat owner has the ownership of the flat and not the land on which the flat has been built.
-Generally, the lease tenor is 99 years and above in most cases.
-The ownership of the land and lease renewal remains uncertain in the case of leasehold property after the expiry of the lease period.
+A common example of leasehold ownership owns a flat by way of leasehold ownership, wherein a flat owner owns the flat and not the land on which the flat has been built.
+Generally, the lease tenure is 99 years and above in most cases.
+Thus, the land ownership and lease renewal remain uncertain in the case of leasehold property after the lease period’s expiry.

-Example of freehold ownership is owning a standalone property/house, wherein one purchases the property with freehold ownership.
-In the case of freehold ownership, the owner doesn’t need to go through the issues of expiry of lease and ownership post expiry etc.
+An example of freehold ownership is owning a standalone property/house, wherein one purchases the property with freehold ownership.
+However, In the case of freehold ownership, the owner doesn’t need to go through the expiry of the lease and ownership post-expiry, etc.

 let us discuss some of the significant differences Between Leasehold vs Freehold :

 - Leasehold is the type of ownership wherein the flat/home on the land is leased to the flat-owner for a certain tenor (lease period), but ownership belongs to the original owner/freeholder.
 However, Freehold refers to ownership of the property and land on which the property has been built.

 - Leasehold ownership has the disadvantage of uncertainty on ownership and renewal of a lease for the property.
 However, freehold ownership is free of such uncertainty, and ownership of the entire property remains with the owner.

 - One may need to pay annual land rent in case of leasehold ownership, which doesn’t hold for the freehold.